 At the time of its sale, Deaconess Hospital of Cleveland had strong ties with the United Church of Christ due to the fact that its founding father was one of the predecessor denominations of the United Church of Christ, the German Evangelical Church.
-Deaconess Foundation continues to honor and sustain its relationship with the United Church of Christ through a Mission Outreach Fund that supports mission outreach activities of United Church of Christ churches located in Cuyahoga County.
+Today, we continue to honor and sustain our relationship with the United Church of Christ through a Mission Outreach Fund that supports mission outreach activities of United Church of Christ churches located in Cuyahoga County.

-For the Foundation’s first 16 years, its grantmaking focused on empowering people to become self-sufficient.
-In 2013, responding to shifts in philanthropy and the human service environment, Deaconess Foundation embarked on a strategic plan, which resulted in a new Mission, Vision, and Values.
+In our first 16 years, our grantmaking focused on empowering people to become self-sufficient.
+In 2013, responding to shifts in philanthropy and the human service environment, we embarked on a strategic plan, which resulted in a new Mission, Vision, and Values.

-DF’s entry into the employment space was guided by a Learning Plan that helped the foundation focus on specific areas within the broad employment space.
-The Foundation focused on job preparation, barrier removal, and longer-term supports.
-Each of these areas positioned DF to leverage its established relationships with and understanding of the human services sector.
-In addition, DF selected Legal Barriers to Employment as a key learning area to explore.
+Deaconess Foundation’s entry into the employment space in 2014 was guided by a Learning Plan that helped us focus on specific areas within the broad employment space, such as job preparation, barrier removal and longer-term supports.
+Each of these areas positioned us to leverage our established relationships with and understanding of the human services sector.

-In 2017, DF began implementing a new strategic framework for its employment work.
-The Foundation’s work is now guided by the objective to help individuals enter into and advance along career pathways – established, progressive routes to family sustaining wages.
+In 2016, we began implementing a strategic framework for our employment work.
+Our work is now guided by the understanding that the best way to help individuals exit poverty is to support efforts that not only help them find employment, but also enable them to enter into and advance along career pathways – established, progressive routes to family-sustaining wages.